The Impact of IT Downtime: Understanding Costs and Recovery Strategies

 Estimated Downtime & Loss: 65 hours and 31 minutes (~£203,100)

-In this typical scenario from typical response from SME’s, if your business experienced 65 hours of downtime due to a technical failure or data loss, your potential loss would be substantial - over £200,000.
-This doesn’t include the risk of prolonged recovery attempts, which could lead to even higher costs.
+In this typical scenario, if your business experienced 65 hours of downtime, the potential loss could exceed £200,000.
+This amount does not include the risk of prolonged recovery attempts, which could lead to even greater costs.

 The Case for Faster Recovery